-- 1. Disruption of a university activity or activity other than class or curricular activities. - a.
-In accordance with First Amendment speech rights within a designated public forum, when the University chooses to open its campus for such an event that is open to the public for speech, disruption by an attendee who is not staffing or acting on behalf of the University at the event does not include the use of rude or offensive language alone, if it is spoken at the designated time and place by a person whose turn it is to speak under the event's protocol.
+1. Disruption of a University activity.

+In accordance with First Amendment speech rights within a designated public a. forum, when the University chooses to open its campus for such an event that is open to the public for speech, disruption by an attendee who is not staffing or acting on behalf of the University at the event does not include the use of rude or offensive language alone, if it is spoken at the designated time and place by a person whose turn it is to speak under the event's protocol.
 Members of the University community are encouraged to communicate effectively.
 This is often (but not always) fostered by respectful conduct and speech.
 However, the language used by the featured speaker or an attendee at such an open public event is a personal choice, pursuant to First Amendment speech rights within designated public fora.
 This provision does not protect speech that, alone or in combination with any conduct, is obscene or constitutes or is likely to provoke or incite violence, an unsafe condition, an illegal action, or conduct that violates another provision of the University's regulations.
-Graduation and other University ceremonies and activities that do not constitute designated public fora (where the University does not intend to open a public forum for free public speech) are not covered by this clause. - 2.
-Disruption of a class or curricular activity.
-Classroom or other academic workplace behavior that interferes with either (a) the instructor's authority or ability to conduct the class or (b) the ability of other students to benefit from the instructional program. - 3.
-Any other violation of Regulation 6C1-1.008. - 4.
-Violation of the Campus Demonstration Regulation, Regulation 6C1-2.002. - 5.
-Conduct which is disorderly or a breach of the peace under law. - (k) Misuse or Unauthorized Possession or Use of Public or Private Property.
+Graduation and other University ceremonies, class or curricular activities, and other activities that do not constitute designated public fora (where the University does not intend to open a public forum for free public speech) are not covered by this paragraphelause a.

+2. Disruption of a class or curricular activity.
+Classroom or other academic workplace behavior that interferes with either (a) the instructor's authority or ability to conduct the class or (b) the ability of other students to benefit from the instructional program.

+3. Any other violation of University of Florida Regulation 6C1-1.008.

+Violation of the Campus Demonstration Regulation, University of Florida Regulation 6C1-2.002.

+5. Conduct which is disorderly or a breach of the peace under law.

+(k) Misuse or Unauthorized Possession or Use of Public or Private Property.